apivideo/api.video-csharp-client/docs/VideosApi.md

 <a name="postvideo"></a>
 # **create**
-> Video create (VideoCreatePayload videoCreatePayload)
+> Video create (VideoCreationPayload videoCreationPayload)

 Create a video